seanome/seanome.org/content/why-ocean.md

 43 billion animal genes, yet we only understand what ~8000 of them do (see analysis at [seanome/2025-biodata-wealth-inequality](https://github.com/seanome/2025-biodata-wealth-inequality)).
 Of these, 13 FDA-approved drugs worth $8.4B have been identified, including [anti-HIV and anti-cancer compounds](https://ocean.si.edu/ocean-life/invertebrates/sea-sponge-hiv-medicine) developed from naturally-occurring compounds discovered in an [ancient sea sponge (*Tectitethya crypta*)](https://en.wikipedia.org/wiki/Tectitethya_crypta).

-## Why Nonprofit?

-We’re nonprofit and open-source to make science better for everyone.
-If we make products that only well-financed pharma companies can afford, we’re not expanding the opportunity space enough to transformationally change the world by democratizing access to innovation.
-Fundamentally, we need to build (and maintain!) open-source tools to enable the most innovation.
-We can make the tools that enable the most people to create all the patents, medicines, and materials the world needs from the quadrillions of unknown proteins in the world.

 <center>
 *Seanome: Open-sourcing life’s code, one wave at a time.*
 </center>